CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 The complete list of CARTOColors can be seen [here](https://carto.com/carto-colors/).

-Let's see all this options in actions!
+Let's see all these options in actions!

 <div class="example-map">
     <iframe